Chief Nursing Officer (United Kingdom)

 The Chief Nursing Officer (CNO) is the most senior adviser on nursing matters in a government.
 The CNOs in the United Kingdom are appointed to advise their respective governments: His Majesty's Government, the Northern Ireland Executive, the Scottish Government and the Welsh Government.
 Each CNO is assisted by one or more Deputy Chief Nursing Officers, and is complemented by a Chief Medical Officer.

 Chief Nursing Officers for England

-The Chief Nursing Officer is based at the Department of Health (and its predecessors).
+The Chief Nursing Officer is based at the Department of Health and Social Care (and its predecessors).